2026 Bangsamoro Parliament election: Background

 When the United Bangsamoro Justice Party (UBJP) was asked in May 2021 if they would participate in the not-yet-postponed Bangsamoro elections, they said that they were "ready" but expressed preference that "there would be no election yet", so that they would keep focused on "the delivery of basic services" to residents of Bangsamoro.
 The UBJP is an affiliate of the Moro Islamic Liberation Front, whose nominees form the majority of the Bangsamoro Transition Authority Parliament.

-On April 24, 2024, the Bangsamoro Peoples Party (BPP), the Al Ittihad-UKB Party and the Serbisyong Inklusibo–Alyansang Progresibo (SIAP) formed an electoral alliance for the 2025 election.
+On April 24, 2024, the Bangsamoro Peoples Party (BPP), the Al Ittihad–UKB Party and the Serbisyong Inklusibo–Alyansang Progresibo (SIAP) formed an electoral alliance for the 2025 election.

 Eligible parties should have at least 10,000 members with chapters throughout the Bangsamoro region.
 This prerequisite remains despite Sulu's exclusion from Bangsamoro in September 2024.

 Contesting parties

 Eight parties have registered with the Commission on Elections as of March 2024.
 On May 18, 2024, Sulu governor Abdusakur Mahail Tan announced that he would forego another term as governor in the 2025 local election and challenge Murad Ebrahim as Chief Minister during a rally in Maimbung.
-He received support from the BARMM Grand Coalition.
+He received support from the BARMM Grand Coalition (BGC).
 However, Tan became ineligible to run for chief minister following the Supreme Court decision excluding Sulu from the BARMM on September 9, 2024.

 Sixteen political groups sought accreditation for the purpose of parliamentary election.
-The BARMM Grand Coalition (BGC) registered as a regional party and not as a coalition, although two of its members Al-Ittihad-UKB and SIAP also sought separate accreditations.
+The BGC registered as a regional party and not as a coalition, although two of its members, Al Ittihad–UKB and SIAP also sought separate accreditations.
 As of November 5, 2024, there are eight accredited regional parties, including the BGC.